Water on Mars: Mars Express

-The Mars Express Orbiter, launched by the European Space Agency, has been mapping the surface of Mars and using radar equipment to look for evidence of sub-surface water.
-Between 2012 and 2015, the Orbiter scanned the area beneath the ice caps on the Planum Australe.
-Scientists determined by 2018 that the readings indicated a sub-surface lake bearing water about 20 km wide.
-The top of the lake is located 1.5 km under the planet's surface; how much deeper the liquid water extends remains unknown.
+The Mars Express Orbiter (2004-present), launched by the European Space Agency, has been mapping the surface of Mars and investigating the subsurface.
+Between 2012 and 2015, the Orbiter scanned the area beneath the ice caps on the Planum Australe using radar, finding a possible subglacial lake about 20 km wide.
+The top of the potential lake would be located 1.5 km under the glacier; however, this interpretation is controversial.